 I made a video of my experiences around the house…

 To say I was amazed is an understatement.
 Both the Rug Doctor Oxy Stain Remover and Spot and Stain Remover Wipes worked incredibly well on everything I threw at them.
 I’ve never experienced such instant results using a stain remover before now.
-I will always look out for Rug Doctor from now on which makes complete sense… if we always turn to the main Rug Doctor carpet cleaner to do the business, then why wouldn’t the Rug Doctor cleaning solutions have the same effect too?
+From now on I will always look out for Rug Doctor which makes complete sense.
+If we always turn to the main Rug Doctor carpet cleaner to do the business, then why wouldn’t the Rug Doctor cleaning solutions have the same effect too?

 Do you have stains you are struggling to remove?
 Have you tried out Rug Doctor’s cleaning solutions?
 Find out more about the Rug Doctor Cleaning Solutions and to find your nearest stockist check out the Rug Doctor Store Finder links now.